cepthomas/NDraw/README.md

 # NDraw
 - Translates text description of a 2D drawing into a picture.
 - Rectangles, ellipses, and simple lines supported.
+- Requires VS2019 and .NET5.
-- Targets .NET 5 and C# 9.
-No dependencies on third party components.
+- No dependencies on third party components.

 # Usage